-The Tribe shall have the sole propriety interest in and responsibility for the conduct of any gaming operation authorized by this ordinance [unless the Tribe elects to allow individually owned gaming](3).
+The tribe shall have the sole propriety interest in and responsibility for the conduct of any gaming operation authorized by this ordinance.

 IV.
 Use of Gaming Revenue

 A. Net revenues from class II gaming shall be used only for the following purposes: to fund tribal government operations and programs; provide for the general welfare of the Tribe and its members; promote tribal economic development; donate to charitable organizations; or help fund operations of local government agencies.